• Vital Shift

 The word has become shorthand for an impossible quest: the pursuit of immortality.

 Here's what's missing from this common narrative: longevity isn’t about living forever or denying death.
 It’s about one of humanity's most fundamental desires: to remain the protagonist of our own lives, rather than a fading shadow of who we once were.
-It's about staying fully, vibrantly you until the very end.
+It's about staying fully, vibrantly you until the end.

-But we’re stuck with this clinical-sounding word because "still-climbing-stairs-at-70-ology" doesn't roll off the tongue.
+Yet, we’re stuck with this clinical-sounding word because "still-climbing-stairs-at-70-ology" doesn't roll off the tongue.

-When we talk about ‘longevity,’ we're actually talking about two distinct things — lifespan and healthspan.
+When we talk about ‘longevity,’ we're actually talking about two distinct things, lifespan and healthspan.
 Think of your life like a book:

 • Healthspan: The quality of each page i.e. how well you can read and engage with the story.
 This means how many of those years you spend healthy, active, and capable of doing what matters to you.